Jackie-Han-Jiachang/Spot-Ranking/README.md

 - A basic HTML can be displayed.
 (5/20/2025)
 - Users can type in their new attractions with name and location.
 (5/22/2025)
 - The new attraction can be displayed underneath.
 (5/22/2025)
+- Add remove attraction to the website.
+After adding it to the website, the user can add or remove the attractions.
+(5/23/2025)

 ### Backend

 - Basic controller is setup.
 JavaScript works well.
 (5/22/2025)
 - Dao is set up with hard coded SQL, but it can access to database and do some basic operations.
 (5/22/2025)
+- Dao is upsdated with `deleteAttraction(String id)` method to help fulfill the remove method.
+(5/23/2025)